 These guards at Karnak Temple in Luxor aren’t really the typical guards we usually see anywhere.
 They’re not armed and they certainly don’t have that kind of bulging chests and broad shoulders nor an intimidating look when we stare at them.

-When these guards motion you to follow him because he wants to show you something interesting to photograph, just smile.
+When these guards motion you to follow them because he wants to show you something interesting to photograph, just smile.
 Don’t follow him.
 He’s only going to point up and down the columns to show you how beautiful it is but not really telling you what is it because he can’t speak English.
-And if you fall for this annoying habit, believe me, they’re going to ask you money up front when you’re done taking the photo.
+And if you fall for this annoying habit, believe me, they’re going to ask you for money upfront when you’re done taking the photo.
 And not just here – but in many tourist attractions in Egypt.

 How to Save Money and Time in Luxor

 Luxor is an ancient city you have to explore and walk through while learning its history.
 Taking public transport in Luxor to tourist attractions will take you ages, so forget about it.
 I recommend that taking a tour saves you so much time.